Transportation in Edmonton: Light rail

-The system runs from Clareview Station in northeast Edmonton, across the North Saskatchewan River, to Century Park in the south; northwest from downtown to NAIT; and southeast from downtown to Mill Woods.
-Of the 29 stations on the network, five are underground, running through the downtown core and the University of Alberta main campus, one (Churchill) has platforms both underground and at ground level, with the rest of the stations at ground level.
+The high-floor LRT lines share seven stations in Downtown Edmonton and across the North Saskatchewan River to the University of Alberta campus.
+Five of these stations are underground.
+The Capital Line runs from Clareview Station in northeast Edmonton to Century Park in the south; the Metro Line runs northwest from the University of Alberta campus to NAIT.
+The Valley Line uses low-floor trains and stations and runs from Downtown Edmonton to Mill Woods in the southeast of the city.
+The system has 29 total stations and the network converges on Churchill station, which has platforms both underground and at ground level.
 As of 2023, the city was constructing the extension of the Valley Line to the western parts of the city.
 A two-stop Capital Line extension to the Heritage Valley Transit Centre was under construction as well.

 Buses

-The ETS operates a fleet of well over 960 buses across the city with 180 regular routes.
-Edmonton was one of two cities in Canada (the other is Vancouver) that operated a trolley bus system until service was discontinued in May 2009.
-The ETS also operates a specialized system for disabled people called DATS (Disabled Adult Transit System).